KorAP/Datok/Readme.md

 and [Marc Kupietz](https://github.com/KorAP/KorAP-Tokenizer)
 (published under the Apache License).

+The english clitics list is based on Zwicky & Pullum (1983).

 The foma parser is based on [*foma2js*](https://github.com/mhulden/foma), written by Mans Hulden (published under the Apache License).